lich2000117/NLP_NoteBook/README.md

   3. For each word in orange chart, use probability distribution to sample and generate its topic.
       $P(new topic|this token) = P(topic|this token) * P(topic|doc of this token)$
         *Need to remove current token from our blue and green matrix (since we are generating (sampling) new topic for this token!)*
   4. Repeat untill prob distribution stable.
-P27
+(Calculate topic for each word, assign with highest prob on that class label, then, re count the table for word and document (step2), repeat) P27
   5. Therefore, we have stable topic for each token, and stable topic for each doc.

 - Prediction: